perokvist/event-driven-architecture/implementation.md

 If you have another scenario where you poll or in otherway subscribe to events thats already persisted or just a service with projections, you don't need to share a locks reference in the same process.
 Then serverless independent functions for publisher and consumers could be used with ease.
 If a function is for an interaction (command) you still have to choose a concurrecy option.

+Creating a serverless function per aggregate has challanges.
+Concurrency, store and publishing of events.

 ### Method one - 2PC

 Some persitance infrastrucutre and brokers are capable to share transaction scope to handle/hide the 2PC.